-Jacksonville - Duval County, with other public, private, and non-profit community housing providers and non-housing service agencies, has made significant contributions to provide safe, decent, and affordable housing and improve the quality of life for residents in the jurisdiction.
+Jacksonville-Duval County, with other public, private, and non-profit community housing providers and non-housing service agencies, has made significant contributions to provide safe, decent, and affordable housing and improve the quality of life for residents in the jurisdiction.
 There has been considerable progress in addressing homelessness and assisting residents with HIV/AIDS.
 However, improvements to public infrastructure, public facilities, vital public services, and the need for more affordable housing opportunities remain some of the most prolific issues facing Jacksonville-Duval County, as documented by the current Consolidated Plan and the most recent Consolidated Annual Performance and Evaluation Report (CAPER).
-The CAPER provides an assessment of progress towards the five-year goals and the one-year goals of HUD entitlement grants CDBG, HOME, ESG, and HOPWA.
-The most recent PY 2022 CAPER reports the following highlights by priority:
+The CAPER provides an assessment of progress towards the five-year goals and the oneyear goals of HUD entitlement grants CDBG, HOME, ESG, and HOPWA.
+The most recent PY 2023 CAPER reports the following highlights by priority:

 Public Facilities and Infrastructure: A number of public improvements were successful in assisting LMI City residents.
-An estimated 38,665 persons in LMI areas benefitted from public infrastructure improvements to sidewalks and streets.
-These activities included roadway resurfacing and ADA accessibility improvements.
-Public facility improvements benefitted an estimated 22,382 persons in LMI areas with improvements to homeless facilities, health facilities, neighborhood facilities, and public parks.
-The City has a number of activities in progress and does not anticipate any issues meeting its established goals for the priority.
+An estimated 4,985 persons in LMI areas benefitted from public infrastructure improvements to sidewalks.
+These activities included the Atlantic Beach Levy Road Bike Path.
+Public facility improvements benefitted an estimated 125,730 persons in LMI areas with improvements to neighborhood facilities, public foodbank facilities, health facilities, and public park facilities.
+These benefits have met or exceeded the City's one-year goals, and the overall five year goal.
+At this time, the City has two goals for public facilities and infrastructure and benefits have been divided into each goal, however in practice they are really one goal.

-Affordable Housing Preservation and Development: The City's HOME program assisted 46 first-time homebuyers through the Head Start to Home Ownership (H2H) down payment assistance program.
-The HOME program also assisted 5 LMI households with rental unit rehab at Independence Place on 721 W Duval St. Homeowner housing rehab is funded by both HOME and CDBG funds and assisted 25 LMI households (15 through HOME and 10 through CDBG) across the City.
-Altogether, the City assisted 76 LMI households with affordable housing program activities.
-The City does not anticipate any issues meeting established goals for this priority.
+Affordable Housing Preservation and Development: The City's HOME program assisted 67 LMI first-time homebuyers through the Head Start to Home Ownership (H2H) down payment assistance program.
+The HOME program also assisted 8 LMI households with new rental units constructed at Ashley Square.
+Homeowner housing rehab activities assisted 7 LMI households across the City.
+Altogether, the City assisted 82 LMI households with affordable housing program activities.
+The City continues to make good progress in meeting the overall five year goals of the ConPlan.
+The City has a successful homeowner housing rehab program which has already exceeded its five-year goal and remain on pace to meet the goals of its downpayment program and rental construction programs.

-Public Services: Public services funded by CDBG helped to improve the quality of life for the special needs and LMI population in COJ.
-For special needs, a total of 16,892 persons were served through senior services, homeless services, mental health services, and services for persons with a disability.
-COJ also funded programs that assisted a combined 10,031 LMI persons with employment training, childcare services, youth services, health services, and other vital emergency response services.
-The City does not anticipate any issues meeting established goals for this priority.
+Public Services: Public services funded by CDBG helped to improve the quality of lives for the special needs and LMI population in COJ.
+For special needs, a total of 10,143 persons were served through senior services, homeless services, mental health services and services for persons with a disability.
+COJ also funded programs that assisted a combined 3,873 LMI persons with employment training, childcare services, youth services, and other vital emergency response services such as subsistence payments for individuals and their families experiencing housing instability.
+The City continues to have difficulty meeting the high goals set for this program, but accomplishments have improved over the five-year period.